Cwantic/Documentation/Review/Piping.md

 **INTERACTIVITY** :

-1. Select a node on the model (1) will highlight the corresponding row on the data list (2) :
+1. Select a node in the model (1) will highlight the corresponding row in the data list (2) :

 ![Image](../Images/Review5.jpg)

-2. Select a row on the data list (1) will highlight the corresponding node on the model (2) :
+2. Select a row in the data list (1) will highlight the corresponding node in the model (2) :

 ![Image](../Images/Review6.jpg)